Allegri and Milan rage at Fabregas as Como boss admits ‘unsporting’ act

 AC Milan manager Massimiliano Allegri sent off in controversial Serie A draw but Como boss Cesc Fabregas is left apologising.

-AC Milan’s 1-1 home draw with Como saw them drop seven points behind rivals Inter in the race for Italy’s Serie A title, but the result was even more infuriating for the Rossoneri and their supporters after a controversial incident involving a Milan counter and the opposition manager, Cesc Fabregas.
+AC Milan’s 1-1 home draw with Como saw them drop seven points behind rivals Inter in the race for Italy’s Serie A title, but the result was even more infuriating for the Rossoneri and their supporters after a controversial incident involving a Milan counterattack and the opposition manager, Cesc Fabregas.

 A coming together on the touchline, involving the former Arsenal and Barcelona midfielder while the ball was in play, resulted in play being stopped and the Milan manager, Massimiliano Allegri, being sent off.